 Having realistic expectations of what the stock will do just might help you avoid a terrible scenario, such as the stock quickly losing 25% or 50% of its value.

-One problem is that it is hard determine what is realistic about a stock price.
-One argument is that the current market price of the stock is equal to its true current value.
+One problem is that it is hard to determine what is realistic about a stock price.
+One argument is that the current market price of the stock is equal to its true, current value.
 Anything else is simply speculative.

 Other ways to consider what is realistic may be to review and evaluate earnings reports, economic output, and global market trends.
 Others find it important to consider their personal opinion of the company stock.

 Ultimately it is important to ask yourself if you are comfortable speculating about a stock price and jeopardizing a bird in the hand?
 Because at the end of the day, you may be right, and you may be wrong